 - Treasure Coast Medical - located at the Treasure Coast Mall

-- Assisted Living, Independent Living, Port St. Lucie, Assisted Living FL, Independent Living Florida
+- Assisted Living, Independent Living, Port St. Lucie, Assisted Living, Independent Living Florida

-Apartments at Ocean Palms Retirement Center of Stuart located in Stuart, Florida, are offered on a rental basis providing a beautifully appointed home and a full complement of services plus amenities.
+Apartments at Ocean Palms Retirement Center of Stuart located at 2750 SE Ocean Blvd., Stuart.
+FL 34996: Rentals basis provide a beautifully appointed home and a full complement of services plus amenities.

-Around 4,000 jobs are available in and around Jensen Beach on any day.
-The local employment market reflects the high number of seniors living in the communities with a large number of Healthcare job openings.
+The local employment market reflects the high number of seniors living in the communities with a large number of healthcare job openings.

 Tourism is also a large industry in the area.
 Leading advertisers of jobs around Jensen Beach include: